OSU-NLP-Group/Middleware/README.md

-# Fuxi
-Code for paper Tools Are Instrumental for Language Agents in Complex Environments
+This is the official repo for *Middleware for LLMs:Tools Are Instrumental for Language Agents in Complex Environments* (EMNLP'2024)